Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

-Our econometric framework is motivated by ISCHEMIA, which randomly assigned trial participants with stable ischemic heart disease to either invasive treatment (angiography as a prelude to intended revascularization) or conservative treatment involving medical therapy alone.
-Let $Z \in \{0,1\}$ be a variable indicating invasive assignment.
-Trial participants' quality of life is measured in each of $\bar{w}$ annual follow-up waves; $Y_w$ denotes quality of life measured in wave $w \in \{1,2,3,\hdots, \bar{w}\}$.
-Treatment is assigned some time in the year ahead of wave 1.\footnote{The trial collected data every few months in the first year and then semi-annually \citep{spertus2020}.
-Our analysis is limited to yearly follow-ups which were generally more extensive. \cite{spertus2020} uses a Bayesian framework to estimate high-frequency time-varying exposure effects on an ITT basis.}
+Consider a setting like ISCHEMIA in which trial participants are randomized to either an invasive treatment like revascularization or a conservative alternative like medical therapy.
+Let $Z \in \{0,1\}$ denote a dummy variable indicating invasive assignment.
+Quality of life outcomes are measured in each of $\bar{w}$ annual follow-up waves; $Y_w$ denotes quality of life measured in wave $w \in \{1,2,3,\hdots, \bar{w}\}$.
+Treatment is assigned some time ahead of wave 1.\footnote{ISCHEMIA collected data every few months in the first year and then semi-annually \citep{spertus2020}.
+Our analysis is limited to relatively extensive annual follow-ups. \cite{spertus2020} uses a Bayesian framework to estimate high-frequency time-varying exposure effects on an ITT basis.}

-Post-assignment exposure to revascularization is time-varying: many participants assigned conservative were revascularized later, while some assigned invasive were never revascularized or revascularized years after random assignment.
-Let $T_w \in \{0,1,2,\hdots, w\}$ denote \emph{revascularization exposure}, defined as the years a participant has lived since revascularization by wave $w$.
-In any wave, a trial participant is either never revascularized $(T_w=0)$, revascularized shortly after random assignment $(T_w=w)$, revascularized in the year of observation $(T_w=1)$, or revascularized at some other time in between $(1<T_w<w)$.
+As we've seen, post-assignment revascularization exposure is time-varying: many participants assigned conservative were revascularized later, while some assigned invasive were never revascularized or revascularized years after random assignment.
+Let $T_w \in \{0,1,2,\hdots, w\}$ denote \emph{revascularization exposure}, defined as the years a patient has lived since revascularization, as seen in wave $w$.
+Participants in any wave are either never revascularized $(T_w=0)$, revascularized shortly after assignment $(T_w=w)$, revascularized in the year of observation $(T_w=1)$, or revascularized at some other time in between $(1<T_w<w)$.